Jeneva Stevens

 Jeneva Stevens (née McCall, born October 28, 1989) is an American track and field athlete specializing in the shot put and hammer throw.
 Her biggest successes to date are the gold medal at the 2013 Summer Universiade in Kazan and 9th place at the 2013 World Championships in Moscow.

-She studied at Southern Illinois University.

-Her father was former boxing world champion Oliver McCall.
+Jeneva Stevens is the daughter of former boxing world champion Oliver McCall.
+She graduated from Southern Illinois University in 2012 with a degree in psychology.
+She was inducted to the Southern Illinois Hall of Fame in 2018.